Jake Etheridge

 • Forrester recognition in the GRC space

-The gap between them wasn't knowledge, it was syntax.
+The gap wasn't knowledge.
+It was language.

 Risk Managers and executives speak different languages.